 What is the definition of evidence in UK criminal law?

 In terms of court proceedings, evidence can be defined as any information that is presented with the aim of helping the jury decide whether or not a crime has been committed.
 Evidence is heard, principally, to help determine the truth of a case.
+You can read more about how the UK law treats, defines and categorises evidence in this governmental guidance document.

 In every court case, the involved parties have a requirement to present evidence that supports their testimonies.
 This is true for both the claimant/prosecution and for the defence.
 Without the aid of supporting evidence, any claims made by either party will be unsubstantiated, and at high risk of failing.